 This incredible clarity was offered by Nubia & the Amazons writer, Stephanie Williams, on her Twitter.
 Williams shared the following powerful words.

 If you’ve read Nubia & the Amazons #1.
 The answer to your burning question is yes.
 There are trans Amazons.
-One of the newest Amazons is a Black trans woman. pic.twitter.com/FDgEUg8Vte— herald of alien superstar (@Steph_I_Will) October 21, 2021
+One of the newest Amazons is a Black trans woman. pic.twitter.com/FDgEUg8Vte— well, sorta kinda (@Steph_I_Will) October 21, 2021

 When @definitelyvita and I were thinking of a way that provided us with a tool to make things as clear as possible, the Wells of Souls was right there, allowing endless possibilities for the Amazons of Themyscira.
-It’s essential in opening this world up for future writers. 🦁✨— herald of alien superstar (@Steph_I_Will) October 21, 2021
+It’s essential in opening this world up for future writers. 🦁✨— well, sorta kinda (@Steph_I_Will) October 21, 2021

 Bia will have a role on Themyscira beyond just existing – she isn’t set dressing, she isn’t a box to tick, she is a fully fledged character that is important to her community.

 Just as Black trans women are important to us in real life.

 — ✨Steph✨ (leave a message at the beep) (@Steph_I_Will) October 21, 2021